debreate/debreate/README.md

 * [lintian][pkg.lintian]

-It is recommended to build the .deb package with 'make debuild' & install via the system's package manager.
+It is recommended to build the .deb package with 'make deb-bin' & install via the system's package manager.

 ### [Standalone Use](#table-of-contents)